stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 .. _app_cdf_gattr_unique_id:

-Attributes That Uniquely Identify The Data
+Attributes that Uniquely Identify the Data
 """"""""""""""""""""""""""""""""""""""""""

 The attributes in this section are sufficient, along with the